graphstream/graphstream.github.io/doc/Tutorials/graph-visualisation.md

 GraphStream does not provide one but several viewers.

-From the 2.0 version, the default viewer is no more in ``gs-core``.
-For more advanced rendering, another viewer is available separately.
-It is located in the ``gs-ui-Z`` modules, where ``Z`` is the name of the GUI tech used.
-To use it, you must download the ``gs-ui-Z.jar`` jar in the [download](/download/) section of the site and put it in your class path.
-These viewers supports most of the GraphStream [CSS reference](/doc/Advanced-Concepts/GraphStream-CSS-Reference/):
+From the 2.0 version of GraphStream, the default viewer is no part of the ``gs-core`` package anymore.
+Viewers are available separately.
+Viewers are located in ``gs-ui-TECH`` modules, where ``TECH`` is the name of the GUI tech used.
+To use it, you shall download the ``gs-ui-TECH.jar`` jar in the [download](/download/) section of the site and put it in your class path.
+These viewers support most of the GraphStream [CSS reference](/doc/Advanced-Concepts/GraphStream-CSS-Reference/):

 * Several node and edge shapes,
 * Borders (fill and stroke),